UW-PSI/SalishSeaModel-analysis/docs/HyakOnboarding.md

 two-factor login authentication.
 Once the password and authentication is provided, open a new browser window and use `localhost:8800` as the web address.
-You should see Jupyter open, with a prompt to create new notebooks using the ``jupyter'' Conda environment.
+You should see Jupyter open, with a prompt to create new notebooks using the "jupyter" Conda environment.
 Now shut down Jupyter lab; it's time to create the actual development environment.

 # create a conda environment using a Yaml file